 Horchatería El Collado, Carrer d’Ercilla 13.

-It may be worth to mention that now the Café Madrid makes part of the luxurious hotel Marqués House.
+It may be worth mentioning that now the Café Madrid makes part of the luxurious hotel Marqués House.

 Address: Café Madrid